 Short Answer

-Both the model and the market expect the S&P to reach 6,600 or below this year, with no compelling evidence of mispricing.
+Both the model and the market expect the S&P to get to 6,600 or below this year, with no compelling evidence of mispricing.

 1. Executive Verdict